UmangAj/Practical_And_Projects/README.md

-# Practical_And_Project
+# Practical_And_Projects
-In this repository I have added all my practical files and Projects.
+In this repository I have added all my practical files and projects.